GeorgeK07/SFML-SineScroller/README.md

   * g++ 4:11.2.0-1ubuntu1
   * libsfml-dev 2.5.1+dfsg-2

-It will most likely work with newer or older versions and other operating systems, however, there may be some breaking changes that cause it not to run.
+It will most likely work with newer or older versions and other operating systems, however, there may be some breaking changes that cause it not to build or run.

 ## Credits
 The FontStruction “Darius / Darius II (Large)”